William Tell: Modern reception

 but is also reported in historiographical works of the time, including Johannes von Müller's History of the Swiss Confederation (German: Geschichte Schweizerischer Eidgenossenschaft, 1780).

 Johann Wolfgang von Goethe learned of the Tell saga during his travels through Switzerland between 1775 and 1795.
-He obtained a copy of Tschudi's chronicles and considered writing a play about Tell, but ultimately gave the idea to his friend Friedrich von Schiller, who in 1803–04 wrote the play Wilhelm Tell, first performed on 17 March 1804, in Weimar.
+He obtained a copy of Tschudi's chronicles and considered writing a play about Tell, but ultimately gave the idea to his friend Friedrich Schiller, who in 1803–04 wrote the play Wilhelm Tell, first performed on 17 March 1804, in Weimar.

 Schiller's Tell is heavily inspired by the political events of the late 18th century, the French and American revolutions, in particular.
 Schiller's play was performed at Interlaken (the Tellspiele) in the summers of 1912 to 1914, 1931 to 1939 and every year since 1947.
 In 2004 it was first performed in Altdorf itself.

 Gioachino Rossini used Schiller's play as the basis for his 1829 opera William Tell.
 The William Tell Overture is one of his best-known and most frequently imitated pieces of music; in the 20th century, the finale of the overture became the theme for the radio, television, and motion picture incarnations of The Lone Ranger, a fictional American frontier hero.

 Around 1836 the first William Tell patterned playing cards were produced in Pest, Hungary.
 They were inspired by Schiller's play and made during tense relations with the ruling Habsburgs.
 The cards became popular throughout the Austrian Empire during the Revolution of 1848.
 Characters and scenes from the opera William Tell are recognisable on the court cards and Aces of William Tell cards, playing cards that were designed in Hungary around 1835.
 These cards are still the most common German-suited playing cards in that part of the world today.
 Characters from the play portrayed on the Obers and Unters include: Hermann Geszler, Walter Fürst, Rudolf Harras and William Tell.